Analogbird/Bodeguero/README.md

 	var bottle = bodeguero.in('Wine').find('brand, color').where('year = 1980');

-Found only one bottle? - The the response will be like this:
+Found only one bottle? - Then the response will be like this:

 	{
 	 brand: "Tempranillo de la Torre",